shanto20-dev/leagueofdata/README.md

 ## Architecture and Technology

-League of Data will be built using Javascript, HTML & CSS, the Riot Games API for data, and D3 for data visualization.
+League of Data will be built using Javascript, HTML & CSS, and D3 for data visualization.